SmaamX/rencli/README.md

 # RenCLI
-A simple module for image and video outputs in CLI
+A simple module for image and animation outputs in CLI
 + color_char() - Takes a list of color codes and returns escape codes to print the colors
 + colz() - Calls color_char() to convert a string to colored text
 + chn() - check type x= input, typ=type(int,str,bool,list...)